-With Under The Loupe Magazine we let you get lost in all that (funny) nonsense.
+Under The Loupe Magazine lets you get lost in all that funny nonsense.
 The magazine thus demonstrates, on the basis of all kinds of inventions, rituals and beauty ideals from the present and past, the continuous process of striving for beauty.
 As a result, the magazine shows the funny, absurd and sometimes painful side of the obsession with the body.

 But humanity’s standards of beauty seem to slowly expand.
 The homogeneous Barbie that the baby boom grew up with seem to be replaced by a multitude that many more girls might appreciate.

 That multitude is palpable in popculture, where for example singer Rihanna introduced a foundation for 500 different skincolors.
 And Kim Kardashian who in 2019 launched a shapewear line called Skims, for every kind of size.
 The call for more diversity in beauty seems to be louder than ever — from every color of skin and shape of eyes, every texture of hair; different noses, lips, and body types.

 But still in this day and era you can find many weird and entertaining beauty products that says a lot about the beauty standards of our time.
 In the blog Weird beauty products you’ve never seen before, I showed some of such examples.

 Head over to more blogs about womens history:

 - 5 forgotten women from film history who shaped cinema into what it is today